 Research, strategy, product definition

-The goal was creating a contemporary webmag mirror of the new Italian lifestyle, preserving the heritage of the brand and projecting it in the digital landscape.
+The goal was to create a contemporary webmagazine, mirror of the new Italian lifestyle, preserving the heritage of the brand and projecting it in the digital landscape.

-We started making a benchmark of the current trends in the fashion news market among the target: it was clear that the emerging traits were the maturity of the blogging form and the rising use of social media, this led us to a more personal, more spontaneous and less institutional approach.
+We started by working on a benchmark of the current trends in the fashion news market among the target: it was clear that the emerging traits were the maturity of the blogging form and the rising use of social media, this led us to a more personal, more spontaneous and less institutional approach.